riceissa/issarice.com/wiki/about-the-site.md

 For each page that was manually written, the source markdown file can be accessed by clicking “page source” at the top of that page.
 The markdown files are then compiled to HTML using a static site generator I wrote, which is stored in [`generator.py`](https://github.com/riceissa/issarice.com/blob/master/generator/generator.py) in the repository[^ssglist].

-The [style sheet for this site](https://github.com/riceissa/issarice.com/blob/master/css/minimal.scss) is written in [SASS](http://sass-lang.com/) and compiled to CSS.
+The [style sheet for this site](https://github.com/riceissa/issarice.com/blob/master/css/solarized_light.scss) is written in [SASS](http://sass-lang.com/) and compiled to CSS.
-There are actually multiple stylesheets available (specified using `rel="alternate stylesheet"` in the HTML):
+It uses the [Solarized](http://ethanschoonover.com/solarized) light theme by [Ethan Schoonover](http://ethanschoonover.com/) for body text, background, and colors.

-- The default theme ("Standard") has colors inspired by [gitit](http://gitit.johnmacfarlane.net/) as well as small ideas from various places like [Gwern’s site](http://www.gwern.net/About#tools) and GitHub’s (old) documentation pages.
-It uses code colors from Solarized (see third bullet).
+Other aspects of the style sheet are inspired by [gitit](http://gitit.johnmacfarlane.net/), [Gwern’s site](http://www.gwern.net/About#tools) and GitHub’s (old) documentation pages.
-- "Minimal" mostly sticks to the browser's default, but has a narrower content column for better reading.
-- The "Solarized" themes (light and dark) use [Ethan Schoonover](http://ethanschoonover.com/)’s [Solarized](http://ethanschoonover.com/solarized) for body text and background.

-Readers can select among the themes usually by going to "View" then "Page Style" in their browser (e.g. in Firefox).
-Chrome actually doesn't offer this feature and requires [a plugin](https://chrome.google.com/webstore/detail/style-chooser/daodklicmmjhcacgkjpianadkdkbkbce?hl=en).

 All of the source files necessary to build this site are hosted on GitHub.
 You can [visit the repository](https://github.com/riceissa/riceissa.com) by clicking “website source” at the top of any page.